Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/migrating/migration_omm/guide.en-ca.md

 ## Requirements

-- Have an external email service or one from OVHcloud.
+- An external email service or one from OVHcloud.
 - Login details for the email accounts you want to migrate (the source accounts)
 - Login details for the OVHcloud email accounts that will be receiving the migrated data (the destination accounts)